kuba-04/t-wallet/README.md

 5. Run the program again and see if the balance was updated.

 6. Send the funds back to the faucet which address is `tb1p4tp4l6glyr2gs94neqcpr5gha7344nfyznfkc8szkreflscsdkgqsdent4`.
+In order to do that, you need to use private keys instead as the descriptors: `tr(tprv...`